ybryan95/MIMIC_Data_Analytics/README.md

 ## :bulb: Background

-The Medical Information Mart for Intensive Care III (MIMIC III) is a large, publicly-available database comprising deidentified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.
+The Medical Information Mart for Intensive Care III (MIMIC III) is a large, publicly-available database comprising de-identified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.

 ## :wrench: Methodology